 Low FODMAP Serving size Info: Makes about 16 doughnuts; 1 doughnut per serving

 - 2 large eggs, at room temperature

 - 2 tablespoons neutral flavored oil

 - Scant 2 cups (172g) low FODMAP all-purpose gluten-free flour, such as Bob’s Red Mill 1 to 1 Baking Flour

 - 1 tablespoons instant or rapid-rise yeast, such as Saf-Instant Yeast

 - 1/2 teaspoon salt

-- Pick up jelly doughnuts one at a time, insert tip into center of doughnut and inject with about 1 to 2 teaspoons of jam.
+For the Topping & Filling: Immediately toss doughnuts in waiting sugar to coat on all sides.
+Assemble pastry bag and tip and fill with jam.
+Once the doughnuts are cool enough to handle, pick up doughnuts one at a time, insert tip into center of doughnut and inject with about 1 to 2 teaspoons of jam.
+Just keep injecting until you see the sides of the doughnut expanding.
+Place on rack as you finish each one.
 Serve as close to preparation time as possible.
 Doughnuts wait for no one!

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.
 For a more detailed explanation, please read our article Understanding The Nutrition Panel Within Our Recipes.